Come and join us August 21nd, 22rd and 23th for the

 Watch and join the dancers as they perform traditional dances throughout the day.

-Bid on items at the auctions throughout the weekend and help raise money for local charity.
+Bid on items at the auctions Saturday and Sunday at 2Pm help raise money for local charity.

 Native American and traditional artisans display their crafts and skills throughout the grounds.
 Artisans at the festival have showcased everything from glass blowing to metalwork, leather crafts to hand spun yarns, candle dipping to longbow making.